gsipe-workshop/gsipe-workshop.github.io/_pages/First_GSIPE_Conference.md

 author_profile: true
 ---

-The Graduate Student International Political Economy Workshop (GSIPE) is pleased to announce a call for abstracts for the **First GSIPE Conference on International Economics and Political Economy** to be held at **<a href="https://www.brandeis.edu/">Brandeis University</a>** at Waltham, Massachusetts, on **February 3-4, 2023**.
+The Graduate Student International Political Economy Workshop (GSIPE) is pleased to announce the **First GSIPE Conference on International Economics and Political Economy** to be held at **<a href="https://www.brandeis.edu/">Brandeis University</a>** at Waltham, Massachusetts, on **February 3-4, 2023**.

 As part of APSA’s Special Projects Fund, this event is free and travel/caregiving grants will be available for participants.
 Zoom presentations are also possible.

 GSIPE aims to provide a venue for graduate students to present their work and receive peer feedback, network, and build community.
-For this conference, we invite graduate students and postdocs from Economics and Political Science to submit their research, job market papers are especially encouraged.
-We particularly welcome submissions from scholars who are underrepresented in these fields.
+For this conference, we invited graduate students and postdocs from Economics and Political Science to submit their research (job market papers were especially encouraged).
+We particularly welcomed submissions from scholars who are underrepresented in these fields.

-## Topics:

 The conference's purpose is to showcase research at the intersection of International Economics and Political Economy, broadly defined.
-Some specific topics that may be of interest but are not limited to these are:
+Some specific topics that will be present are: Climate and Energy, International Finance and Development, Dependence and Value Chains, International Development, and Trade Policy.

-- International Trade
-- Global Integration
-- International Development
-- International Finance
-- Multinational Corporations and FDI
-- Global Taxation
-- Tariffs and Protectionism
-- Global Value Chains
-- International Organizations
-- Global Health
-- Social and Environmental Policies
-- Inequality
-- Migration

 ## Schedule: